12 Fun CSS Text Shadows You Can Copy and Paste

 The Basic Shadow

 The text-shadow property is super easy to work with and works well across all modern browsers without even so much as a vendor prefix!
-However, as far as I can tell, IE support, even up through IE9, is zilch.
-However, using tools like Modernizr will help you pull off advanced CSS3 effects even in silly old IE.
+However, using tools like Modernizr will help you pull off advanced CSS3 effects even in older browsers, if you need fallback support.

 Syntax